sous-chefs/rsyslog/README.md

 * `node['rsyslog']['server']` - Determined automaticaly and set to true on the server.
 * `node['rsyslog']['server_ip']` - If not defined then search will be used to determine rsyslog server.
 Default is `nil`.
-This can be a string or an array
+This can be a string or an array.
 * `node['rsyslog']['server_search']` - Specify the criteria for the server
   search operation.
 Default is `role:loghost`.
 * `node['rsyslog']['protocol']` - Specify whether to use `udp` or